 Certification

-The CPMSM® exam addresses the following content.
+The 2026 CPMSM® exam administered in the Spring and Summer 2026 testing windows addresses the following content.
 Candidates are required to demonstrate proficiency by answering exam questions that evaluate their knowledge of facts, concepts and processes required to complete the tasks described below.
 Additional information is available in the Candidate Handbook.

 Credentialing, Privileging, and Enrollment: Develop, manage, conduct, and maintain credentialing, privileging, and enrollment processes.
 (39%)